tree12132002/expense-tracker/README.md

-# Expense-tracker 1.0
+# Expense-tracker 2.0
 * This project provides user with functions to create, read, update, and delete expenditure records.
 ## Feature
+* The user can create an account(with email or Facebook) to use the app.
 * The user can see the following information about the expenditure records on the home page: name, category icon, date, and amount.
 * The user can click the `新增支出` button to create a new expenditure record.
 * The user can click the `修改` button to edit information about the expenditure record.
 * The user can click the `刪除 ` button to delete the expenditure record.
-* The user can select the `category` to show all expenditure records of this category.
+* The user can select the `類別` to show all expenditure records of this category.
 ## How to use it
 1. Download with Terminal：
     ```